Mt Miyanoura and the Yakushima traverse: a 3-day hike to Kyushu's tallest mountain

 hyakumeizan

-From there, we took a bus and walked 3km to our mountain hut for the night at Yodagawa (淀川小屋).
+From the airport we took a bus and walked 3km to our mountain hut for the night at Yodagawa (淀川小屋).
 The huts on Yakushima are unstaffed and free to use, but the main catch is that there’s also no way to make a reservation so they can fill up depending on the season.
 For that reason, we made sure to also bring tents in case we couldn’t stay in the huts.

 The hut fit 16 people per side, plus another 4 out of frame to the right of the photo.
 On a crowded day, you can fit another 6 down the hallway in the middle.